LunashaGit/Markdown-Challenge/README.md

 ## You can always count on me when...

-_You can always count on me when, i think we do the job with the positive and team!_
+_You can always count on me when, i think we do the job with the positive and team!!_

 ## I'm a funny story